chobytes/elm-spa-example/README.md

-# Elm Desktop App Demo
+# Elm Electron SPA App Demo

 A simple desktop electron application to serve as an example of some concepts.